-Large scale travel agency has its qualified staff and skilled dominated in major cities of the world. both types of travel agency produced managers of each department accordingly.
-Each to delivered the enteric product and service package to the tourist shows the Organization structure of standard/ large travel agency.
+Large-scale travel agencies have qualified staff and skilled dominate in major cities of the world. both types of travel agencies produced managers of each department accordingly.
+Each delivered the enteric product and service package to the tourist shows the organisational structure of a standard/ large travel agency.
 It is a public limited company or MNC of the cases.
 A large travel agency may become a producer of tourism services with time.
 In that case, it may acquire hotels, motels, resorts, cruise lines etc. Then, it operates as a producer-cum-distribution.

-6.4.2 Organizational Structure of Small Scale Agency:
+6.4.2 Organizational Structure of Small-Scale Agency:

-A small level travel agency can have tie-up with another small size of tourism service suppliers. whereas a large scale Travel agency tie-up with large or all service suppliers according to the business because of the large size of business.
+A small-level travel agency can have a tie-up with another small size of tourism service supplier. whereas a large-scale Travel agency ties up with large or all service suppliers according to the business because of the large size of the business.

-Fig 6.4.2:- Shows the organisational structure small travel agency.
-It is a private limited company in most of the case.
+Fig 6.4.2: Shows the organisational structure of a small travel agency.

+It is a private limited company in most cases.
 A small travel agency can become a large travel agency with time.

-After going through Unit-6, the leaner have understood the different departments of the Travel Agency.
-Through this learner have understood about the working profile of different department in the Travel agency, Organization structure of Travel agency.
+After going through Unit-6, the learner has understood the different departments of the Travel Agency.
+Through this learners have understood the working profile of different departments in the Travel agency and the organisational structure of the Travel agency.

-In this Unit, leaner understand the Organization Structure of various levels of the Travel agency.
-At the end of this learner understood about the Organization structure of travel agency depend upon the size and volume of business handle the company.
+In this Unit, learners understand the organisational structure of various levels of the Travel agency.
+At the end of this learner understood that the organisational structure of a travel agency depends upon the size and volume of business handled by the company.

-Agent- A person authorized to act on behalf of another, for example, a travel agent is authorized by the provider of services such as airlines, car rentals, tour operators, hotels, etc to sell travel-related services on their behalf.
+• Agent- A person authorized to act on behalf of another, for example, a travel agent is authorized by the provider of services such as airlines, car rentals, tour operators, hotels, etc to sell travel-related services on their behalf.

-Convention- An assembly of people meeting formally to discuss common issues and formulate policies.
-Conventions are normally annual events and attended by a large number of people.

-Meeting- In the context of tourism, it may be defined as an organized event, which brings people together to discuss a topic of common interest that may last for new hours or few days and which utilized services of the tourism industry.

-Exhibition or Trade fair- It is the display and sale of a product or service to an invited audience or the general public, with an aim to creating awareness and

-Travel Agency Management and Tour Operations MTTM-104 promoting products.
-They are of importance to the tourism Industry because buyers, sellers and exhibitors travel a long distance to visit them.
-Incentive Travel- Incentive travel is offered to motivate or reward staff exhibitions are organized to promote the corporation etc. Domestic Tourism - Travel undertaken within one's own country.
-Tourism : the term for the movement of people to destinations away from their place of residence for any reason other than following an occupation, remunerated from within the country visited, for a period of 24 hours or more.
-Web Fare (also referred to as an Internet fare) - A highly restricted fare the airline offers only on the Internet for a limited period.
-6.7 Check Your Progress: 2) Discuss the various functions performed by the ticketing department?
+- Convention- An assembly of people meeting formally to discuss common issues and formulate policies.
+Conventions are normally annual events and attended by a large number of people. - Meeting- In the context of tourism, it may be defined as an organized event, which brings people together to discuss a topic of common interest that may last for new hours or a few days and which utilises services of the tourism industry. - Exhibition or Trade fair- It is the display and sale of a product or service to an invited audience or the general public, intending to create awareness and promote products.
+They are of importance to the tourism Industry because buyers, sellers and exhibitors travel a long distance to visit them. - Incentive Travel- Incentive travel is offered to motivate or reward staff exhibitions are organized to promote the corporation etc. - Domestic Tourism Travel undertaken within one's own country. - Tourism the term for the movement of people to destinations away from their place of residence for any reason other than following an occupation, remunerated from within the country visited, for a period of 24 hours or more. - Web Fare- (also referred to as an Internet fare) A highly restricted fare the airline offers only on the Internet for a limited period.

+6.7 Check Your Progress: